CatalogueOfLife/coldp/README.md

  - `-` = not supported

 ## Data Files
 The filename for an entity in the above diagram is a case insensitive version of the class name, any number of ignored hyphens or underscores and a known tabular text suffix.
 The suffix specifies one of the two supported tabular flavours, comma separated or tab separated files:

  - `csv`: a comma separated, optionally quoted CSV file as per [RFC 4180](https://tools.ietf.org/html/rfc4180)
  - `tsv`, `tab` or `txt`: indicates a tab seperated file without quoting

 Valid examples are `Taxon.tsv` or `vernacular-name.csv`
+`tsv` files are simpler to produce and handle, so if you have the option we recommend `tsv` over `csv`.

+### Quoting and Escaping
+`tsv` files do not have any quoting of values, i.e. values are represented as they are.
+There are just 2 characters that are special and one needs to escape to not break the format: `\t` tabs and `\n` new lines.
+As they are never important in ColDP data the simplest solution is to just replace them with an ordinary space if they appear in any value.

+`csv` files use a comma as the delimiter which often also appears in values.
+The optional quoting of values using double quotes `"` at the beginning and end of the value allows to safely use a comma without escaping it.
+E.g. `1234,"Miller, 1887"` are 2 columns.
+That pushes the problem to the double quote symbol which then has to be escaped inside quoted values by doubling it, e.g. `1234,"Frederic ""The Great"", 1887"`.
+Here are the important rules from the [RFC 4180 specification](https://tools.ietf.org/html/rfc4180)

+>   4. Within the header and each record, there may be one or more
+       fields, separated by commas.
+Each line should contain the same number of fields throughout the file.
+Spaces are considered part of a field and should not be ignored.
+The last field in the record must not be followed by a comma.
+For example:

+       ```
+       aaa,bbb,ccc
+       ```

+>   5. Each field may or may not be enclosed in double quotes (however
+       some programs, such as Microsoft Excel, do not use double quotes at all).
+If fields are not enclosed with double quotes, then double quotes may not appear inside the fields.
+For example:

+       ```
+       "aaa","bbb","ccc" CRLF
+       zzz,yyy,xxx
+       ```

+>   6. Fields containing line breaks (CRLF), double quotes, and commas
+       should be enclosed in double-quotes.
+For example:

+       ```
+       "aaa","b CRLF
+       bb","ccc" CRLF
+       zzz,yyy,xxx
+       ```

+>   7. If double-quotes are used to enclose fields, then a double-quote
+       appearing inside a field must be escaped by preceding it with another double quote.
+For example:

+       ```
+       "aaa","b""bb","ccc"
+       ```

 ### Character Encoding
 All files should be encoded in UTF-8.